PatrickEkkel/DumpsterFS/README.md

 Tests can be run with `python3 tests.py`, this will generate some residue in /tmp/local_dfs, nothing to be concerned of, in future versions i will switch the testing over to a in memory filesystem

-its currently configured to dump all the blocks into /tmp/local_dfs.
+Currently configured to dump all the fileblocks into /tmp/local_dfs.
 In the future we will make this configurable.
-For unit testing purposed i have also included an in memory filesystem.

 ## Features